jackhwl/advanced-git/seminar.md

-3. working area, staging area (cache index), repo working area: untracked files, not handled by git staging area: files are going to be part fo the next commit how git knows what will change between the current commit and the next commit. git add -p
+3. working area, staging area (cache index), repo working area: untracked files, not handled by git staging area: files are going to be part for the next commit how git knows what will change between the current commit and the next commit. git add -p